 - Distribution of solar lamps to improve night safety

 Area: 241,040 km²

 Population: c.
 38.8 Million

-Donors: German Federal Foreign Office, Germany's Relief Coalition - ADH, Global Fund for Forgotten People, private donations
+Donors: Germany's Relief Coalition - ADH, Global Fund for Forgotten People (GFFP); Bureau of Population, Refugees and Migration (PRM); private donations

 Project financed by ADH and GFFP from December 2015